18F/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 <h1 id="duplicate-participation-api">Duplicate Participation API v1.0.0</h1>

-> Scroll down for code samples, example requests and responses.
+> Scroll down for code samples, example requests, and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 The API for the Duplicate Participation system where bulk upload, matching, and lookups will occur